Published January 25, 2022

 If your savings timeline isn’t feasible, take another look at your outgoings or consider compromising on house size or location to find something more affordable.

-Clare Mahood, Head of Products and Marketing at Chorley Building Society, offers these tips:
+Clare Mahood, Head of Marketing at Chorley Building Society, offers these tips:

 “Make sure you set up a separate savings or ISA account to deposit your money into each month.
 This will help you to keep your savings separate and can offer you useful interest on your money.